krissh6563-droid/CPwithPython/README.md

 ```

 ## String
+* Collection of character is called string.
+* Strings in Python are “immutable” which means they can not be changed after they are created.
+* In python Strings and tuples are immutable, while lists, dictionaries, and sets are mutable.

 ## OOPS in Python
 * Object-Oriented Programming is a programming paradigm based on the concept of "objects"